-I want to express my feelings for my constant companion…my cell phone.
+I am so thankful for my constant companion…my cell phone.
 When I eat out by myself I am never really alone.
 I can contact my friends on several different apps or play different games with my friends or by myself.

 When I am on the road I use my GPS to check my destination’s distance and the ETA.
 Or I check for slow downs in traffic, like accidents or high water or storms.
 But there are even more uses for this wonderful gift from the internet powers that be.